cranmer/TheoryAndPractice/content/Testing.md

 Notes on getting notebook to work

-- ipython command line worked, but import IPython wasn't working.
+- IPython command line worked, but import IPython wasn't working.
 Was a virtualenv issue, did a pip install (very fast) and all good now.
 - Adding the EXTRA_HEADER doesn't work until the _nb_header.html is generated.
 If there is no check for the file, the devserver has problems.
 - I wasn't sure where to put the {% literal if EXTRA_HEADER %} code, but found that it should go in themes/base.html.
 Unfortunately, the _nb_header isn't playing well with the pelican-bootstrap3 theme... the notebook is styled, but the menu, buttons, and headers of the rest of the page are modified.
+- ok, made _nb_header_minimal only taking the last ~113 lines that have the script to call mathjax on the notebook (else the math doesn't render for the imported notebook) and the highlight style.
+That gives me the basics to make the notebook look reasonable.

+Notes on themes

+- see note above about where to stick the EXTRA_HEADER for the IPython notebok.
+- using Bootstrap3 to get the twitter  and recent publication feeds to have a nice responsive layout on homepage

 {% literal notebook Spirograph3d.ipynb cells[1:9] %}